Political positions of Barack Obama: Law enforcement and security policy

-United States electronic surveillance reached what was at the time an all-time high under Obama, with increased monitoring of emails, text messages and phone conversations.
+United States electronic surveillance reached what was then an all-time high under Obama, with increased monitoring of emails, text messages and phone conversations.

 Social policy

 The Almanac of American Politics (2008) rated Obama's overall social policies in 2006 as more conservative than 21% of the U.S. Senate, and more liberal than 77% of the Senate (18% and 77%, respectively, in 2005).

 In 2010, Obama signed the Don't Ask, Don't Tell Repeal Act of 2010, which ended a policy of not allowing gays, lesbians and bisexuals to state their sexual orientation openly in the military.
 In May 2012, he became the first sitting U.S. president to announce his support for legalizing same-sex marriage.

 During his second inaugural address on January 21, 2013, Obama called for full equality for people who are LGBT: "Our journey is not complete until our gay brothers and sisters are treated like anyone else under the law — for if we are truly created equal, then surely the love we commit to one another must be equal as well."
 This was a historic moment, being the first time that a president mentioned gay rights or the word gay in an inaugural address.